vaadin-component-factory/textfieldformatter-zen/README.md

 ## If you want to run the project

 1. Import this maven project to your favourite IDE
-2. Run jetty:run, navigate to localhost:8080, and select any of the test UI links
+2. Run `mvn -Pdevelopment jetty:run`, navigate to localhost:8080, and select any of the test UI links